-Lori began her career in 2001 as band director of Daniel Boone Area Middle School in Berks County, PA, where she received the Superintendent's Award for Excellence in Teaching.
+Lori began her career in 2001 as the first full-time band director of Daniel Boone Area Middle School in Berks County, PA, where she received the Superintendent's Award for Excellence in Teaching.
 In 2006 she moved to Maryland and began her work with Title I Schools.
-As band director of Oakland Mills Middle School, Lori was a finalist for the Howard County Teacher of the Year and Parents for School Music Educator of the Year Awards.
-Under her baton, the Oakland Mills Bands received consecutive superior ratings at county, state, and regional adjudications, an Honorary Resolution from the Howard County Council, and performed as the featured middle school band at the 2014 Maryland Music Educators Conference.
-From 2014 to 2015 Lori served as band director for Thomas Viaduct Middle School, Howard County’s newest secondary school, where she was asked to create the music program.
+As band director of Oakland Mills Middle School, Lori was a finalist for the 2011 Howard County Teacher of the Year Award as well as a finalist for the 2013 Howard County Parents for School Music Educator of the Year Award.
+Under her baton, the Oakland Mills Bands received consecutive superior ratings at county, state, and regional adjudications, were presented an Honorary Resolution from the Howard County Council, and performed as the featured middle school band at the 2014 Maryland Music Educators Conference.
+From 2014 to 2015 Lori was asked to serve as band director and to create the music program for Thomas Viaduct Middle School, Howard County’s newest secondary school.
 In its opening year, the band received superior ratings at county and regional festivals and was invited to perform at the state band festival.

 Lori has served as a high school band director for American Music Abroad from 2006 to 2010, creator and conductor of the Howard County Middle School Honor Band from 2009 to 2015, conductor of the Howard County Middle School Gifted and Talented Band in 2016 and 2017, and supervisor of music education interns for Towson University in 2017 and 2018.
-As an avid presenter at conferences, professional development sessions, and universities, she serves as a resource for building community, developing effective classroom management techniques and rehearsal routines, and motivating diverse learners.
-Lori enjoys serving as a consultant for school music programs and is currently working on several collaborative projects in music education.
+As an avid presenter for professional development sessions for pre-service, novice, and tenured educators, Lori serves as a resource for building community, developing effective classroom management and successful rehearsal routines, and motivating diverse learners.
+Lori enjoys serving as an educational consultant and is currently working on several collaborative projects in music education.

-Lori received her Bachelor of Science in Music Education from West Chester University and Master of Music Education from Lebanon Valley College.
-She received her Administrator I Certification through McDaniel College.
+Lori received her Bachelor of Science in Music Education from West Chester University, Master of Music Education from Lebanon Valley College, and Administrator I Certification through McDaniel College.
 Lori is a saxophone player who resides near Baltimore, Maryland with her husband, daughter, and son.